roman-milk/roman-milk.github.io/the-corruption-of-selena.md

  As Selena shouted her pleasure, Madison felt his semen spurt from his cock.
 He groaned heavily and fell against Selena's body as his seed washed her womb.

  He had found the girl.
 She was all he required and more.
 She would need careful handling perhaps, but he was confident that soon she could be persuaded to be his willing whore and he looked forward to the coming sexual adventures with relish.
-Report_Story #1